nshiab/simple-data-analysis/README.md

 The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).
 Tests are run for Node.js and Bun.

-To use the library in your browser, check out [simple-data-analysis-flow](https://github.com/nshiab/simple-data-analysis-flow).
-You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.

 The library is maintained by [Nael Shiab](http://naelshiab.com/), computational journalist and senior data producer for [CBC News](https://www.cbc.ca/news).

 To install the library: